MatthewHeun/matsbyname/cran-comments.md

 ## Context

-`matsbyname` v0.6.7
+`matsbyname` v0.6.8
-adds a code of conduct and contributing guidelines.
+adds a statement of need to the `README.Rmd` file in preparation for submitting a paper to the
+Journal of Open Source Software.
+No other changes have been made.
 See `NEWS.md` for details.